 Gordon Thomas Garfield Williams, Aircraftman 2nd Class, 932450, Royal Air Force Volunteer Reserve.
 Gordon was born at Llanstadwell, the son of Thomas Stanley Garfield and Annie Jane Williams.
 He married Edna Mary Roberts at St. Martin’s Church, Laugharne on 17 August 1936, who was the aunt of Cyril Roberts, a well known man in Laugharne.
 Gordon was the Head Gardener at Amroth Castle before the war, but had moved back to Cardiff with his wife and their two children, where he enlisted into the Royal Air Force.
 Gordon was transferred overseas with the Royal Air Force, and was stationed in Malaya at the early part of the war.
 Simultaneously with their attack on Pearl Harbour, Hawaii, on 7 December 1941, the Japanese landed at Kota Bharu, Malaya, and also crossed the border into Mainland Hong Kong.
 Hong Kong fell on 25 December 1941 when 100 RAF men were captured.
 As the Japanese advanced down Malaya, one by one, the twenty-two airfields in Malaya were evacuated and by 16 January 1942 all Air Force Squadrons, Units and Station Staff had been driven back to Singapore Island.
 A few RAF men did manage to board the few boats and reach Australia safely, but approximately 4,600 men went into captivity.
 About 100 men of the RAF and the various Commonwealth Air Forces were captured after being shot down in Burma.
 Less than 30 were shot down elsewhere.
 Little is known of how Gordon met his fate, but he died on 6 March 1942, aged 33, and is remembered on the Singapore Memorial, Kranji.

 William Howell Morse, Lieutenant, Royal Navy.
-William was born at New Mill, Laugharne on 18 January 1931.
+William was born at New Mill, Laugharne on 18 January 1931, the son of William Twin Morse and Sarah Ann Morse (nee Howells).
 He was educated at Whitland Grammar School, and after leaving in 1946, passed his entrance exam for the Royal Navy.
 He originally joined as an Artificers Apprentice and passed out four years later as a Petty Officer.
 The Royal Navy was looking to recruit pilots at the time, so William applied, and was accepted.
 After undertaking further officer training, William undertook flying training at RAF Lossiemouth in Scotland.
 He then successfully passed his jet conversion training before joining 800 Squadron, Fleet Air Arm at Brawdy in March 1955.
 After six months at Brawdy, during which time William flew over New Mill several times, the Squadron was posted to HMS Ark Royal for her maiden voyage to the Mediterranean.
 On 14 October 1955 Ark Royal passed through the Straits of Gibraltar.
 William was the first man to take off that day, but the catapult failed, and without the extra boost in speed to get airborne, Williams’ aircraft plunged off the deck into the sea.
 The ship was stopped and a search was carried out, but there was no trace of William nor his aircraft.
 William was 24 years old when he died that day, and is commemorated on the Armed Forces Memorial at Alrewas, Staffordshire.
 Many thanks to Walter Morse for sending in the information about his brother William.